 Marine heatwaves could become 41 times more likely across the globe by 2100 than in pre-industrial times if little is done to stop greenhouse gas...
 Read More

 The economic damage from coastal flooding in Europe could reach almost €1 trillion per year by 2100 without new investment in adaptation to climate...
 Read More

 Last week, many news publications reported on “a new study” claiming that climate change could lead several shark species to move into UK waters. ...
 Read More

-The Atlantic Ocean current that brings warm water up to Europe from the tropics has weakened by 15% since the middle of the last century, new research...
+A slowdown in the Atlantic Ocean current bringing warm water up to Europe from the tropics could trigger “a period of rapid global surface...
 Read More

 Expert analysis directly to your inbox.